 Up to a maximum of 250g of caviar per person

 Up to three (3) rain sticks of cactaceae species per person

-For more information please contact the Ministry of Environment and Drainage or refer to the CITES website, www.cites.org.
+For more information, please contact the Ministry of Environment and National Beautification, Green and Blue Economy or refer to the CITES website, www.cites.org.